hugomtr/IADeep-with-Numba/README.md

 First of all for running the project you will need a recent python version (>3.8.x).

 <br>
-For a clean installation we recommand you to install the project in a python virtual environnement.
-For this you can executes the following bash commands.
+For a clean installation we recommend you to install the project in a python virtual environment.
+For this you can execute the following bash commands.

 ```code
 source activate.sh
 activate
 ```
 ### Create a Dataset
-A dataset is already at your disposal, training example are generated with Monte Carlo Tree Search Algorithm.
-If you want to regenate one with different c value (hyperparameter of the algorithm) you can change the C_VALUE global variable in dataset.py, and run:
+A dataset is already at your disposal, training examples are generated with Monte Carlo Tree Search Algorithm.
+If you want to regenerate one with different c value (hyperparameter of the algorithm) you can change the C_VALUE global variable in dataset.py, and run:

 ```code